 If you’re in a dispute regarding your rental property, you might be wondering how to win a lawsuit against a landlord.

 Whether it’s a dispute on a repair bill or a major, six-figure lawsuit, legal battles with landlords can be long, stressful, and expensive ordeals.
-But while they’re challenging to navigate, there are some helpful tips that can help you analyze your situation, plot your next steps and build a successful lawsuit if it comes to that.
+But while they’re challenging to navigate, there are some helpful tips that can help you analyze your situation, plot your next steps and build a successful lawsuit.

 In this article, we’ll discuss landlord-tenant disputes, how to build a lawsuit against your landlord, strategies that might help, and other things to consider.